-In fiscal year 2017, there were 37 discharge appeals filed and the Commission rendered decisions in 39 appeals.
-The Commission imposed a suspension instead of discharge in eight appeals and denied 13 appeals (upheld the discharge).
+In fiscal year 2018, there were 37 discharge appeals filed and the Commission rendered decisions in 38 appeals.
+The Commission imposed a suspension instead of discharge in five appeals and denied 16 appeals (upheld the discharge).
 One appeal was upheld and the employee was reinstated.
-Five appeals were dismissed for default for not appearing at hearing date or for no jurisdiction because of late filing or non-certified status of the employee.
+Four appeals were dismissed for default for not appearing at hearing date or for no jurisdiction because of late filing or non-certified status of the employee.
 The remaining 12 appeals were withdrawn or settled.
-There were 16 pending discharge appeals at June 30, 2017.
+There were 15 pending discharge appeals at June 30, 2018.

-There were nine suspension appeals filed during fiscal year 2017 and five decisions rendered by the Commission.
-One appeal was dismissed after being withdrawn, one appeal resulted in the suspension being reduced from 27 days to seven days, and three appeals resulted in the suspension being upheld.
-There were five pending suspension appeals at June 30, 2017.
+There were three suspension appeals filed during fiscal year 2018 and eight decisions rendered by the Commission.
+Four appeals were dismissed after being withdrawn or settled, two were dismissed for no jurisdiction, one appeal resulted in the suspension being reduced from ten days to five days, and one appeal resulted in the suspension being upheld.
+There were no pending suspension appeals at June 30, 2018.

 The Commission is also responsible for hearing appeals of employees who have been demoted in their positions.
 Although this is not an active area, it is important that employees have a right to appeal if they believe they have been unjustly demoted in their position.
-No demotion appeals were filed during fiscal year 2017.
-The one demotion appeal decision resulted in dismissal when the employee withdrew it.
-There are no pending demotion appeals at June 30, 2017.
+One demotion appeal was filed during fiscal year 2018 and it is pending at June 30, 2018.